kai-tub/bigearthnet_encoder/docs/05_lmdb.md

 To access the values, the pickled data has to be loaded with `BigEarthNet_S1_Patch.load`.

 After creating the archive, the archive should have restriced write access, to ensure that the data isn't accidentally touched.

+## Short-comings
+There are a couple of issues with the LMDB approach.
+- LMDB reads the entire data when given a key
+    - If all 12 bands are encoded, all 12 bands are always read even if only 3 or 10 are required
+    - To optimize read performance, there would have to be multiple archives with the _minimum_ data for the specific task
+- Requires to _know_ what is being read
+    - The data is encoded as a binary stream and requires the user to know how to _unpickle_ the data
+    - Here, the {{ BenInterface }} library has to be installed
+- Hard to get optimal read performance with _batched_ input data
+    - PyTorch style data loading will create a new connection to the LMDB archive for _each_ image file and not use a single one for the entire batch
+    - _Could_ be fixed by writing specialized dataloader but is not trivial
+- Not easy to control caching behavior
+    - No way to enforce to read entire archive into RAM for maximum read performance (at least I couldn't figure it out)
+- Relatively hard-to-read documentation (personal opinion)